 Symbiote.js

 Tired of pointless re-renders?
 Bloated bundles?
 Chaotic data flow?
-Laggy UI?
-Magic abstractions and compiler quirks?
+Magic abstractions and black boxes?
 Done with frameworks that add complexity instead of removing it?

 Miss the vanilla flavor, but still want great DX?